bemit/satellite-app/README.md

 ## PSRs

-This app serves as mini-framework, with PSR powered libraries and not much more.
+This app serves as mini-framework, with PSR powered libraries, ready-to-use Annotations and not much more.

 It is build upon [PSRs](https://www.php-fig.org/psr/) and popular, specialized packages implementing them or other great stuff.